-Office cleaning will be undertaken on a regular daily.
-Staff are also required to keep their workstations clean.
-Suitable artificial lighting is to be provided and maintained in all offices, passageways and stairways.
-Trailing electrical leads etc. should be positioned so as to not create a potential trip hazard.
+Office cleaning will be undertaken on a regular daily basis for weekdays.
+Suitable artificial lighting is to be provided and maintained in all offices, passageways, and stairways.
+Trailing electrical leads etc. should be positioned so as not to create a potential trip hazard.
 All fire exits and firefighting appliances should be kept free from obstruction.
 Step ladders/kick stools or steps should be provided to access items at a higher level.